JonasKlotz/XAI_in_SSL/README.md

 - `/src/xai/embedded_gradcam/`: All the code for the GradCAM attribution method can be found in this folder.

+- - `/src/xai/vdsn`: All the code for the VDSN attribution method can be found here.

 - `/src/datasets/`: Some utility functions for loading the dataset

 - `/src/visualization/`: Some utility functions used for some of the visualizations